AskingQuestions/Shadeup/src/templates/compute/simple-compute-shader/Plugin/Source/[MODULE]/Public/[NAME]/$pi[NAME]_readme.md

 # ${NAME} usage

 ## Blueprint

-1. Right-click in any blueprint editor and add the node: "${
+1. Right-click in any blueprint editor and add the node: "CalculatePIComputeShader"
-	({
-		"base": "ExecuteBaseComputeShader",
-		"pi": "CalculatePIComputeShader"
-	})[instance.example]
-}"
+2. Pass in a moderately high non-even number under 256k for the number of samples
+3. Enjoy, and get digging into the code

 ## C++

 \`\`\`cpp
 // Params struct used to pass args to our compute shader F${NAME}DispatchParams Params(1, 1, 1);